Top 5: Terry goals

 The final piece of the new Stamford Bridge story had one more hurdle to overcome.
 The lower tier of the new West Stand was built on schedule but then problems with the local council over planning permission meant a two-year delay before the rest of the stand could be built.

 Finally that last battle was won and work began on completing the biggest part of the stadium, the huge 13,500 seater with many boxes, function halls and suites for all-year use.
 In was ready for the start of 2001/02 campaign and marked, at last, the completion of an all-seater Stamford Bridge which had begun way back in 1973 with the start of the East Stand.

-The current capacity stands at just over 41,000 and the ground has gone from being a huge oval shape to one with all four sides close to the pitch.
-There is almost no part of the current stadium that hasn't markedly changed in recent years with only the huge old Shed wall remaining from the original stadium.
-It be can be seen outside of the current ground, opposite the Megastore and box office.
+The current capacity stands at around 40,000 and the ground has gone from being a huge oval shape to one with all four sides close to the pitch.
+There is almost no part of the current stadium that hasn't markedly changed in recent years with only the huge old Shed wall remaining from the early stadium.
+It be can be seen outside of the current ground, opposite the Megastore and ticket office.

 As well as all the work on the stadium itself, much of the remaining 12.5 acre site has seen building work, with two four-star hotels, restaurants, conference and banqueting facilities, an underground car park, a health club, a music venue and business centre all added.

 Stamford Bridge has remained our home but it has also come a long, long way.